BuildForSDG/team-023-tax-pay-collection-backend/README.md

 ### Creating new routes

-If you need to add more routes to the project just create a new file in `/app/routes/` and it will be loaded dynamically.
+If you need to add more routes to the project just create a new file in `/app/routes/` and it will be loaded dynamically or you can add them manually.

 ### Creating new controllers